ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 For our purposes, a *prepared statement* compiles the statement with the database system ahead-of-time so that a later request with specific data can be executed more efficiently.
 Preparing a statement with a database ahead-of-time can improve performance if the statement will be executed multiple times.
 Prepared statement APIs generally include support for parameterized statements, and many people (and APIs) use the terms "prepared statement" and "parameterized statement" as synonyms.

 For security, the key is to use an API with parameterized statements (including a prepared statement API) and ensure that every untrusted input is sent as a separate parameter.
-Make sure that you do *not* normally include untrusted input by concatenating untrusted data as a string into a request.
+Make sure that you do *not* normally include untrusted input by concatenating untrusted data as a string (including a formatted string) into a request.

 ##### Advantages of parameterized/prepared statements